-Assistant Dean: Nikki Raimondi
+Associate Dean: Nikki Raimondi

 The Office of Undergraduate Studies provides information and services on all academic matters, including exemptions with credit, information on General Education courses, academic standing, dismissal, readmission, remediation, correspondence study, and enrollment in courses at other colleges and universities.
 The Office of Undergraduate Studies is located at A3400 University Center.